GabrielNicolasAvellaneda/wikiracer/README.md

 ```

  - `path` the result of the job.
 This is the path we are looking for.
+ - `duration` time elapsed since start if job is running.
+When job is stopped (page found or cancelled) the timer will stop.
  - `is_running` indicates if the job is currently running.
  - `start_link`, `end_link`, `comment`, `timeout`, `workers` same as in request.
  - `status`